|Detailed Band History|

 Head East is currently a 5-piece band consisting of Roger Boyd (keyboards & vocals), Greg Manahan (bass, lead guitar & vocals), Glen Bridger (lead guitar & vocals), Eddy Jones (drums & vocals), and Darren Walker (lead vocals & bass).
 The new members superb musicianship and versatility along with their strong vocal and song writing abilities, resulted in the reinstatement of some classic Head East songs to the set list along with new material and a few new covers of classic rock favorites, making for an exciting new live show.

 Head East currently performs about 30 to 40 shows each year.
 They put on a high-energy show that is true to their original sound.
-Their set list includes selections from the following list of Head East Classics - City Of Gold/Fly By Night Lady, Love Me Tonight, Lovin' Me Along, Jefftown Creek, Never Been Any Reason, Brother Jacob, Ticket Back To Georgia, Monkey Shine, Gettin' Lucky, Get Up & Enjoy Yourself, Elijah, Since You Been Gone, and Take My Hand, New Head East Songs - Me And My Whiskey, So Long Lady, One Night, Prisoner, and Say Yeah!
+Their set list includes selections from the following list of Head East Classics - City Of Gold/Fly By Night Lady, Love Me Tonight, Lovin' Me Along, Jefftown Creek, Never Been Any Reason, One Against The Other, Brother Jacob, Ticket Back To Georgia, Monkey Shine, Gettin' Lucky, Get Up & Enjoy Yourself, Elijah, Since You Been Gone, and Take My Hand, New Head East Songs - Me And My Whiskey, So Long Lady, One Night, Prisoner, and Say Yeah!
 Classic Covers - Raise A Little Hell, Footstompin' Music, and Mama Let Him Play.
+During headlining shows on their 50th Anniversary Tour in 2019, the band will play their classic debut album Flat As A Pancake in its entirety along with several hits and fan favorites.

 © 2018 Head East